Code to the Future

 “Covina-Valley is poised to become a leader in Computer Science Education for the entire Los Angeles area and a key player nationally,” Andrew Svehaug, CEO of Code To The Future, said.
 “We are excited about the partnership.”

-This year, 2018-2019, the program will be expanded to all three middle schools as well as three additional elementary schools.
 At Sierra Vista Middle School, we will be embedding coding instruction into all of our science and history classes.
 Students in 6th through 8th grades will learn how to demonstrate their content knowledge using coding as the vehicle.
 Students will have the opportunity to display their new coding knowledge at our two EPIC Build Showcases plan for this school year.

 For more information about the new Computer Science Schools contact the School office at (626) 974-7300.